 Not that He has forsaken you.
 People write to me and say, “Dr. Cook, has God forgotten about me?
 Has he forsaken me, is He mad at me?”
 No, but when you go into a room and close the door, you shout out the light and then you close the door of your life to the will of God, you shut out His light and so it says, “They sit in darkness and in the shadow of death”.
 Then the other set of results from disobeying God is the force of circumstances, things seem to work against us, He brought down their heart with labor, they fell down and there was none to help, then they cried unto the Lord.”
 Being out of the will of God results – it does seem in circumstances turning against me and I can’t tell you how that is.
 I only know that that is exactly what happens.
 The Psalm said, “When I kept silence, my bones, even my bones waxed old through my roaring all the day long.
 Then I said I will confess my iniquities to the Lord and thou gave us then he forgive my sin”.
 He said, “Everything worked against me when I tried to have it my own way.”

 Oh, beloved I hope that you and I have learned that lesson.
 For me to say no to God results in darkening my life and for me to say no to God, results in circumstances working against me in spite of my best.
 Would you remember that and the next time you have the temptation to go at your own way instead of saying, “Yes Lord”, just remember that if you close the door you darken the room of life and circumstances begin to work against you instead of for you.
 Now the other side of the coins is true also, “Seek ye first the kingdom of God”, said our Savior and all these things shall be added on to you.
 God makes things work for you even troubles.
-“Our light affliction which is but for a moment worketh for us a far more exceeding and eternal weight of glory”, God makes things work for you, my dear friend when you trust Him and obey Him, have you learned that precious lesson of gray soul?
-Make it part of your life today.
+“Our light affliction which is but for a moment worketh for us a far more exceeding and eternal weight of glory”, God makes things work for you, my dear friend when you trust Him and obey Him, have you learned that precious lesson of grace?
+Oh, make it part of your life today.
 He said, “He brought them out there out of darkness and the shadow of death and broke their bonds and sunders” when you say to God, He turns on the light and He sets you free to do His will.

 Now again this refrain in verse 15, “Oh that men would praise the Lord for His goodness and for His wonderful works to the children of men”.
 That’s sounds like the words to a very good course I wish somebody would write a chorus with those words they sound pretty singable, don’t they?
 If I were a musician I’d try it but I’m not, so I won’t.
 Now what next it says, “He hath broken the gates of brass and cut the bars of iron and sunder, fools because of their transgression, and because of their inequities are afflicted, their soul abhorreth all manner of meat and they drown near onto the gates of death.
-Then they cry on to Lord in their trouble and He saveth them out of their distress, He said His word and heal them and delivered them from their distractions.”
+Then they cry on to Lord in their trouble and He saveth them out of their distress, He said His word and healed them and delivered them from their distractions.”

 Key word in all of this is “fools”.
 And the Bible uses this word for someone who will not allow God in to his life and will not listen when he’s corrected by the Lord.
 It says, there’s no hope, Solomon says this several times in the Book of Proverbs.
 There just isn’t any hope in trying to correct a fool.
 “A foolish son is the heaviness or heavy heartedness of his mother.
 He that gathereth in summers is a wise son, but he doth sleepeth in harvest is a son that causeth shame.”
-He said, “Answer a fool according to his folly but answer him not according to his folly unless he turn again and ran thee.”
+He said, “Answer a fool according to his folly but answer him not according to his folly unless he turn again and renn thee.”

 All the way through the book of proverbs he talks about people who just refuse to learn from God, “He that is soon angry dealeth foolishly”, the folly of the foolish.
 The foolishness of fools are this, the foolishness of fools is folly.
 All you have to do that which is in the midst of fools is made known.
 You got in all the way through and of course in Psalms you have this statement, “the fool hath said in his heart there is no God”.
 Now in Hebrews, you don’t have the verb form there, there is.
-So actually if you were to translate it literally it would read like this, “The fool hath said in his heart, no God”, I think just to define it generally this whole idea of foolishness drives from the tendency of the human heart to say, “No to God and no to do the lessons that He wants to teach us”.
+So actually if you were to translate it literally it would read like this, “The fool hath said in his heart, no God”, I think just to define it generally this whole idea of foolishness derives from the tendency of the human heart to say, “No to God and no to do the lessons that He wants to teach us”.

 And so as a result what happens is there are two things that occur then in the life of one who says, “No to God” and they are described by the word, “transgression” which means step across the line and delivered disobedience and inequity, which means in a residential kind of evil that grows in the soul.
 Inequity is something that dwells inside of you, transgression is something that you do.
 The result then of disobeying or excluding, I think is the word, excluding God from my life is that not only as we saw in previous passages darkened but there now has these two kinds of evil in the life transgressions and iniquities.

 Not only that, but over in Romans 1 it says, “Because they did not like to retain God in their knowledge” God gave them over to a reprobate mind to do those things which are not convenient being filled with all unrighteousness and so on.
 So that’s the picture, now what happens?
 Well what happens is you get sick of it, you get sick of, I never saw a chronic sinner who was really happy in his sin.
 You look around you now and see does sin really make one happy?
 No it doesn’t, it really doesn’t.
 Old people who get old and wicked are unhappy people.
 And so it says, “there soul abhorreth all manner of food, they draw nearer unto the gates of death”.
-Nothing really satisfying, nothing really makes you happy, you’re sick of all the whole business, that’s what happens when the heart says, No to God, what was the answer, cry to God, pray, they cry unto the Lord in their trouble, it said, and he saveth them, now how did He do it, He sent His word and healed them, and delivered them their distractions.
+Nothing really satisfying, nothing really makes you happy, you’re sick of all the whole business, that’s what happens when the heart says, No to God, what was the answer, cry to God, pray, they cry unto the Lord in their trouble, it said, and he saveth them, now how did He do it, He sent His word and healed them, and delivered them their destructions.